 You should note that the Finnish sauna will not be ready without all the sauna equipment.

-Once you have your sauna design ready, you should go ahead and prepare your sauna bathing by installing all vital sauna equipment such as bench covers, sauna bucket and ladle, slippers, and your sauna hat.
+Once you have your sauna design ready, you should go ahead and prepare your sauna bathing by installing all vital sauna equipment such as bench covers, sauna bucket and heater, ladle, slippers, and your sauna hat.

 In addition to that, you might consider installing a sauna thermometer, scents, soap, shampoos, and some lovely sauna soapstone.
 With all the essentials in place, you will be ready to start enjoying your Finnish sauna experience.